pyryk/FlickrPhotosetBrowser/README.md

 # Flickr Photosets Browser

-A simple web app for showing photosets from a Flickr user chronologically.
+A simple web app for showing photosets of a Flickr user chronologically.

 ## Usage